scitran/client/Getting-started.md

        analyses: []

 ```
-The returned pointer (thisProject) has information about the project and it also has methods that let you find the sessions that are part of the project
+The returned object (thisProject) has information about the project.
+It also has methods to find the sessions that are part of the project
 ```
 >> sessions = thisProject.sessions();
 >> numel(sessions)